OpenTermsArchive/contrib-versions/Dropbox/Privacy Policy.md

 We will retain your information for as long as your account is active or as needed to provide you services.
 If you wish to cancel your account or request that we no longer use your information to provide you services, you may delete your account here.
 We may retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
 Consistent with these requirements, we will try to delete your information quickly upon request.
 Please note, however, that there might be latency in deleting information from our servers and backed-up versions might exist after deletion.
 In addition, we do not delete from our servers files that you have in common with other users.

 6\.
-Dropbox Community
+Dropbox for Teams Users

+If you have a Dropbox for Teams account, your Administrator may be able to:

+*   access information in and about your Teams account;
+*   disclose, restrict, or access information that you have provided or that is made available to you when using the Teams account. and
+*   control how your Teams account may be accessed or deleted.

+Please refer to your Team's policies if you have questions about your Administrator's rights.
+7. Dropbox Community

 Our Service offers publicly accessible community services such as blogs, forums, and wikis.
 You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
 Your posts may remain even after you cancel your account.
 For questions about your Personal Information on our Service, please contact privacy@dropbox.com.

 Our Site includes links to other Web sites whose privacy practices may differ from those of Dropbox.
 If you submit personal information to any of those sites, your information is governed by their privacy statements.
 We encourage you to carefully read the privacy statement of any Web site you visit.

-7\.
+8\.
 Security

 The security of your information is important to us.
 When you enter sensitive information (such as a credit card number) on our order forms, we encrypt the transmission of that information using secure socket layer technology (SSL).

 We follow generally accepted standards to protect the information submitted to us, both during transmission and once we receive it.
 No method of electronic transmission or storage is 100% secure, however.
 Therefore, we cannot guarantee its absolute security.
 If you have any questions about security on our website, you can view our Security Overview Page or contact us at security@dropbox.com.

-8\.
+9\.
 Our Policy Toward Children

 Our Services are not directed to persons under 13.
 We do not knowingly collect personally identifiable information from children under 13.
 If a parent or guardian becomes aware that his or her child has provided us with Personal Information without their consent, he or she should contact us at privacy@dropbox.com.
 If we become aware that a child under 13 has provided us with Personal Information, we will take steps to delete such information from our files.

-9\.
+10\.
 Safe Harbor

 Dropbox has received TRUSTe's Privacy Seal signifying that this privacy statement and our practices have been reviewed by TRUSTe for compliance with TRUSTe's program requirements including transparency, accountability and choice regarding the collection and use of your personal information.
 The TRUSTe program does not cover information that may be collected through downloadable software.